 - Development of communication materials for the coalition to share information with their community members - Grant writing services to apply for matching funds - Facilitation services and expenses associated with hosting events to educate and involve stakeholders - Consulting advice in water rights modeling, in-stream flow leasing, habitat restoration, fisheries management, etc.

-If your coalition is led by agricultural water users, additional financial resources are available.
-Learn more here.
+If your coalition is led by agricultural stakeholders, additional financial resources are available.

 3. What are River Network's expectations of the coalitions?